-In the early morning hours, much of the embattled 5Pointz complex on Long Island City was whitewashed — apparently at the behest of landlords Jerry and David Walkoff.
+In the early morning hours, much of the embattled 5Pointz complex on Long Island City was whitewashed — apparently at the behest of landlords Jerry and David Wolkoff.
 Though an injunction against the graffiti and street art complex failed in federal court in Brooklyn last week, 5Pointz tenants allege that the legal challenge was ongoing.
-A rally against the demolition drew hundreds to the site on Saturday, which the Walkoffs plan to redevelop with residential towers.
+A rally against the demolition drew hundreds to the site on Saturday, which the Wolkoffs plan to redevelop with residential towers.

 Dreddy Kruger, a resident MC at 5Pointz, told Hyperallergic this morning that “the judge hasn’t even disclosed the final paperwork on the federal injunction case … Nothing should have been done yet.
 We’re still legal tenants [in] the building.”
 Speaking on the scene, Kruger further stated that he believes the building was buffed between 1 and 6:30am in a seemingly ad hoc effort.
 When much of the 5Pointz crew arrived this morning, they encountered mild police presence summoned, they allege, by the landlord.

 At 9:45am this morning, 5Pointz curator Jonathan “Meres One” Cohen made the following scathing comments to Hyperallergic: